 - You are a parent and wants to monitor your children activity on the Internet

-- You are sharing WiFi with your neighbours and would like to know if they can see your browsing session
+- You are sharing WiFi with your flatmates and would like to know if they can see your browsing session

 - You just want to know how this is done, to keep yourself safe

-So here are three ways to find out what others are browsing on your Wi-Fi.
+So here are three ways to monitor Internet activity on your router.
 However, none of these methods is foolproof, i.e. they all have their pros and cons.
 And it goes without saying you should test these methods on your own network and not on others WiFi.
 Because that’s not just unethical but can also put you in legal problems.

 Wireshark is a popular packet capturing tool, design especially to see what people are browsing on a network in real-time.

 Once you start the software, it shows the IP address of all the devices on your network.
 Simply select the one – you want to monitor and launch the packet capture session.
 And that’s it.
 Within seconds, you will see incoming and outgoing data packets from the target.

 While capturing packets from other devices, make sure to turn ON promiscuous mode and set the filter for HTTP requests.
 You can find these settings under the options menu on the start screen.

 Pros: With this tool, you can dig a lot of useful information and provides an excellent tool for network administrators.

 Cons: You will have to buy a separate WiFi adapter (like this) to use Wireshark in promiscuous mode (i.e. monitor other devices traffic).
 This is because most device manufacturers lock packet capturing at the hardware level, to avoid misuse.

 If you find Wireshark complicated, OpenDNS is for you.
 The logic behind OpenDNS working is simple.
 While trying to connect to the Internet, all your network traffic goes through the router, which then makes it go through your DNS provider to translate the domain name to its equivalent IP address.
 Right?